 Murder Mystery Weekends at The Henry Sawyer Inn and Twin Gables

 These exciting weekends allows guests to try their hand at solving a murder mystery with an experienced retired Philadelphia police detective, Frank Smith, who gives just enough information to get sleuthing skills going.
 Packages include Friday night appetizers at the Henry Sawyer Inn, dinner at one of Cape May’s fine restaurants, breakfasts at the inn, and a dessert reception on Saturday evening – all while guests continue to gather clues to solve the crime.
-Cost is $349 plus tax for accommodations in a room; $399 for accommodations in a 2-room suite.
+Cost is $389 plus tax for 2 people in a deluxe room; upgrade to a 2-room suite for an additional $60.
 Reservations are made through The Henry Sawyer Inn by calling (800) 449-5667 or going online to